Skip to main content

 Step 1: Create a Webhook

-Register your endpoint with Infodeck and specify which events you want to receive.
+Register your endpoint with Infodeck, specify which events you want to receive, and add an optional filter.

 curl -X POST https://app.infodeck.io/api/v2/organizations/{orgId}/webhooks \